FAQs about tourism in the Netherlands and COVID-19 measures

 I'm flying back to the Netherlands from an area with many coronavirus infections.
 Do special measures apply to me when I arrive?

 In order to prevent the spread of the COVID-19 virus in the Netherlands the Dutch government has decided to implement measures for passengers flying to the Netherlands from areas with many coronavirus infections by means of a health declaration form and self-quarantine.
-Crew members are exempted from these measures.
-However, they must comply with the regular fit-to-fly requirements.
-Travellers from certain countries are exempted from the advice to self-quarantine.
-These exemptions can be found below.

 I need to fill in a Health Screening Form before my flight.
 How does that work?